canonical/snapd/interfaces/builtin/README.md

 allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs can connect to that plug/slot on this snap.

-The overall structure has two top-level keys, plugs and slots which affect the plugs and slots of the snap respectively.
-Beneath these keys are the names of interfaces, and for each interface key is an map which has 6 possible keys:
+The overall structure has two top-level keys: plugs and slots.
+These affect the plugs and slots of the snap respectively.
+Beneath these are the names of interfaces.
+Each interface key introduces a map with 6 possible keys:

 - `allow-installation`
 - `deny-installation`